by-jp/slow.fyi/README.md

 A merge to the master branch of this repo will trigger a Github Action that will:

 1. Compile the site
-2. Add the resulting files to a temporary IPFS instance
+2. Pin the resulting IPFS multihash to filebase.com
-3. Pin the resulting IPFS multihash to pinata.cloud
+3. Update Cloudflare's DNS entry to point to the new hash

-4. Update Cloudflare's DNS entry to point to the new hash
+_Please note, the site is hosted at www.slow.fyi, rather than slow.fyi, so that I can use `CNAME` records to point to Cloudflare's IPFS gateway and have other DNS records._